 A vital part of RLSM’s mission is to share and promote Robert Louis Stevenson’s legacy.
-To do this we have created a variety of ways the community can experience Stevenson beyond visiting us!
+To do this we have created a variety of ways in which the community can experience Stevenson beyond just visiting us!

 Whether you’re interested in having a presentation to your club or want to gain experience by volunteering, there are many ways to enjoy the Stevenson legacy.

-Besides offering regular lectures at the museum, RLSM is happy to provide a guest speaker to your club, organization, or group.
-Currently we have four prepared lectures which are richly-illustrated are customizable.
-Just let us know what your group is interested in and how long the presentation should be, and we will create a custom Stevenson experience for you!
-More Info.
+Just let us know what your group is interested in and how long the presentation should be and we will create custom experience for you.

 Held every Father’s Day weekend (June), this is the largest gathering of pirates west of the Mississippi.
-Come join the fun by visiting our pop-up museum booth while you’re there, or better yet why not volunteer with us to man the booth and get into the festival for free?!
+Come join the fun by visiting our pop-up museum while you’re there!
+You can also volunteer to man the booth and get into the festival for free!

 Held every Labor Day weekend, the Scottish Highland games are an international competition for athletes and a celebration of Scottish heritage.
 Beginning in 1866 the festival attracts fans as well as amateur and professional athletes from all over the world.